Skip to main content

 Regarding Markdown

-Snip is not a markdown-based note taking app.
-However, it does have markdown-related functionality:
+Snip is not a markdown-based note taking app, but it does have markdown-related functionality:

 • you can use markdown syntax while writing rich text notes